Thug in a container

 docker run -it -v $HOME/thug_logs:/logs buffer/thug

-Create a folder (e.g. thug-container) and save the following as Dockerfile:
+Create a directory (e.g. thug-container) and save this as Dockerfile:

 FROM python:3.12-slim